Continuous Family of Equilibria of the 3D Axisymmetric Relativistic Vlasov-Maxwell System: Properties of the solution set

 \section{Properties of the solution set}

-In this section, we consider the case when the set $\mathcal{C}$ obtained in Theorem \ref{nonneutralglobalthm-general-1} is unbounded, and show the following \begin{proposition} Let $\Omega$ be a $C^1$ axisymmetric bounded domain as stated in Section \ref{S:Setup}.
-Assume that the set $\mathcal{C}$ obtained in Theorem \ref{nonneutralglobalthm-general-1} is unbounded, and for all $(e, p) \in \mathbb{R}^2$,
+In this section, we consider the case when the set $\mathcal{C}$ obtained in Theorem \ref{nonneutralglobalthm-general-1} is unbounded, and obtain some properties of the solution set.
+Throughout the section, we assume: \begin{assumption} For all $(e, p) \in \mathbb{R}^2$,

 Here $m (K)$ and $N(a, b, K)$ are positive functions, and the constant $\beta>3$. $m (K)$ satisfies $m (0) =0$, $m (K) \rightarrow +\infty$ as $K \rightarrow +\infty $. $N(a, b, K) $ is some function satisfies that when $K$ is large enough, $N(a, b, K) $ is positive and monotonically decreasing in $a$ and $b$.
 Moreover, we assume that for each $(a, b) \in \mathbb{R}^2$,